psbrandt/openmrs-contrib-refappdockeralpine/README.md

 required to compose and run Docker containers that start an instance of the OpenMRS Reference Application running on [Alpine Linux](https://www.alpinelinux.org/).

+> :bulb: See the [`Debian` repo](https://github.com/psbrandt/openmrs-contrib-refappdockerdebian) for images that run on Debian Linux.

 For more information about the OpenMRS Reference Application visit [openmrs.org](http://www.openmrs.org/).

 ## Running